Eric-Guo/wechat/README.md

 * Sometime, enterprise account can not receive the menu message due to Tencent server can not resolved the DNS, so using IP as a callback URL more stable, but it's never happen for user sent text message.
 * Enterprise batch replace users using a CSV format file, but if you using the download template directly, it's [not working](http://qydev.weixin.qq.com/qa/index.php?qa=13978), must open the CSV file in excel first, then save as CSV format again, seems Tencent only support Excel save as CSV file format.
+* If you using unicorn behind nginx and https, you need setting `trusted_domain_fullname` and point to https, other will got http and lead invalid signature in the JS-SDK.

 [version-badge]: https://badge.fury.io/rb/wechat.svg
 [rubygems]: https://rubygems.org/gems/wechat